-Risk Impact and Probability Mitigation Impact and Probability after Mitigation Lead Inertia - inability to make the necessary changes in the timeline due to changing mindsets, personalities getting in the way.
-High and high Strong leadership and focus on the result.
+Risk Impact and Probability Mitigation Impact and Probability after Mitigation Lead Inertia - inability to make the necessary changes in the timeline due to changing mind-sets, personalities getting in the way.
+High and High Strong leadership and focus on the result.
 Clearly assigned ownership and accountability and clearly defined responsibilities.
-Medium and medium Target leads as set out in plan - with EMD as overall lead The financial and human resources are insufficient.
-Medium and medium Financing will be sought for SHG delivery of the plan through target inclusion the annual strategic planning process Medium and Medium Target leads as set out in the plan with EMD as overall lead People do not 'buy-in' to managing the environment and do not support any of the initiatives.
-Medium and medium Positive communications in the local media and community/participatory approaches incorporated where possible.
-Low and low EMD Delivery dependent on multiple directorates, organisations, individuals and businesses, therefore not easy to manage.
+Medium and Medium Target leads as set out in plan with EMD as overall lead The financial and human resources are insufficient.
+Medium and Medium Financing will be sought for SHG delivery of the plan through target inclusion the annual strategic planning process Medium and Medium Target leads as set out in the plan with EMD as overall lead People do not 'buy-in' to managing the environment and do not support any of the initiatives.
+Medium and Medium Positive communications in the local media and community/participatory approaches incorporated where possible.
+Low and Low EMD Delivery dependent on multiple directorates, organisations, individuals and businesses, therefore not easy to manage.
 High and High EMD will provide the focal point of delivery, and will monitor delivery by others.
 The Environmental Scrutiny Board will also play a role in monitoring delivery.
-Medium and medium Target leads as set out in the plan The focus of economic development moves from sustainability to solely economic growth.
-Low and low Sustainability has been built into long term planning the Sustainable Economic Development Plan and the Sustainable Development Plan.
-Low and low ESH Environmental degradation happens rapidly before all policies and processes within this plan are established.
-High and low Existing policies and processes provide a solid foundation for effective environmental management.
-Low and low SPPU A major environmental disaster happens e.g. major storm/major oil/fuel spill.
-High and low Dealing with and preparedness for Environmental Disasters built into Disaster management plan.
-High and low.
-Police.
+Medium and Medium Target leads as set out in the plan The focus of economic development moves from sustainability to solely economic growth.
+Low and Low Sustainability has been built into long term planning the Sustainable Economic Development Plan and the Sustainable Development Plan.
+Low and Low ESH Environmental degradation happens rapidly before all policies and processes within this plan are established.
+High and Low Existing policies and processes provide a solid foundation for effective environmental management.
+Low and Low SPPU A major environmental disaster occurs e.g. major storm, major oil/fuel spill.
+High and Low Dealing with and preparedness for Environmental Disasters built into Disaster Management Plan.
+High and Low Police e.g. National Conservation Areas) can sustain indefinitely.